 - NUANS report.

-Then, your company will be listed in Corporate Registry and you can start your adventure with doing businesses in Canada.
+Then, your company will be listed in the Corporate Registry and you can start your adventure by doing businesses in Canada.

 1.2.2 Registering a business in the chosen province